Skip to main content

 Sec.
 2-970.17.
 Membership.

-(e) The members shall serve for a term of four year.
+(f) The members shall serve for a term of four years.
 Members may serve consecutive terms and there shall be no limit to the number of terms a member may be appointed to serve.

 Sec.
 2-970.18.
 Duties and powers.